benburk/benburk.github.io/content/03-mira.md

 ### Flags

 On the left, we have the four processor flags.
 The presence of a letter in a column indicates whether the instruction updates this flag.
-The flags can not be directly written to or read from.
+The flags can not be written to or read from directly.
 They are modified as a side effect of other instructions, or read when performing conditional branching.

 - `Negative`: Set if bit 7 of the result is set
 - `Zero`: Set if the result was zero
 - `Carry`: Set if the arithmetic operation produced a carry or borrow.
-Also holds bits after a shift.
+It also holds bits after a shift.
 - `oVerflow`: Set if the addition of two like-signed numbers or the subtraction of two unlike-signed numbers produces a result greater than +127 or less than -128.

 ### Addressing modes

 Shifting our attention to the top-right, we have the addressing modes.
 All instructions with an `arg` field can use one of the addressing modes in this list.
-Whether `000` refers to the A register or an immediate (K) depends on the "instruction group".
+Whether `000` refers to the A register or an immediate (K) depends on the "instruction group" (explained in following section).

 There are 5 registers - A, B, C, X, and Y. A is the accumulator, and is used implicitly as an operand and destination in "Group 0" instructions.
 B, C, X, and Y are general purpose registers.
-X and Y also have the ability of being index registers when performing indexed memory addressing.
-Notably missing is the program counter.
-All jumps use direct addressing so there's no need to compute offsets, and subroutine return addresses can be stored as constants and loaded into the stack manually.
+X and Y also have the ability to be index registers when performing indexed memory addressing.
+Notably missing is a program counter register.
+All jumps use direct addressing, so there's no need to compute offsets, and function call return addresses can be stored as constants and loaded onto the stack manually.

 ### Instruction groups

 There are four groups of instructions, indicated by the first two bits of the opcode.

-Group 0: Two-operand arithmetic and logical operations. `arg==000` is undefined.
+Group 0: Two-operand arithmetic and logical operations. `arg==000` is a `NOP` instruction.

 Group 1: Same as group 0, but the `arg` "becomes the accumulator", and the operation is performed with an immediate (a constant stored in the next byte of the program). `arg==000` is the A register.

 Group 2: A move instruction that moves the `arg` to a `dest`. `dest/arg==0` is the A register.
 If `dest==arg`, then `arg` is an immediate.
 This also supports moving an immediate to memory.
-Memory to memory moves are not supported by any implementation but there's nothing instrinsic that would prevent them.
+Memory to memory moves are not supported by any implementation, but there's nothing instrinsic that would prevent them.

 Group 3: Single argument arithmetic and logical operations. `arg==0` is the A register.
 Shoehorned into this group are the conditional and unconditional jump instructions.
 For unconditional jumps, `arg==0` is an immediate.
 Conditional jumps use the conditions in the bottom-right branching table.
 The opcode can be read as B`[nzcv][cs]` for the four flags and carry/set.